salt.modules.win_file

 • path (str) -- The full path to the directory.

-• ret (dict) -- A dictionary to append changes to and return.
+• ret (dict, optional) -- A dictionary to append changes to and return.
 If not passed, will create a new dictionary to return.
+Default is None.

-• owner (str) -- The owner to set for the directory.
+• owner (str, optional) -- The owner to set for the directory.
+Default is None.

-• deny_perms (dict) -- A dictionary containing the user/group and permissions to check/deny.
+• deny_perms (dict, optional) -- A dictionary containing the user/group and permissions to check/deny.
 Default is None.

-• inheritance (bool) -- True will check if inheritance is enabled and enable it. ``False will check if inheritance is disabled and disable it.
+• inheritance (bool, optional) -- True will check if inheritance is enabled and enable it.
+False will check if inheritance is disabled and disable it.
 Default is True.

-• reset (bool) -- True will show what permissions will be removed by resetting the DACL.
+• reset (bool, optional) -- True will show what permissions will be removed by resetting the DACL.
 False will do nothing.
 Default is False.

 Returns: